DivyanshMittal-exe/COP290/README.md

 ## How to run the code

-Simply run the make file by `make` command.
+Simply run the make file by `make` command for plain and pthreads implementation, `make mkl` command for mkl or `make oblas` for oblas implementation.

 Then write the command you want to run, similarly to the example given above.